DynamicLLM/LLM2024/Installation/Ollama.md

 Windows:

 1. Head to Ollama’s download pageLinks to an external site. to download the Ollama installation file.
-Please refer the download pageLinks to an external site. for OS specific install instructions.
-You can confirm the Ollama server status by hitting the local URL http://localhost:11434
+Ollama binds 127.0.0.1 port 11434 by default.
+Change the bind address with the OLLAMA_HOST environment variable: setx OLLAMA_HOST 0.0.0.0:11434, before Ollama starts.
+You can confirm the Ollama server status by hitting the local URL http://localhost:11434 or  http://yourIP:11434

 2. Open a windows terminal (command-prompt) and execute the following Ollama command:   ollama run llama3.1.
 Now you can have interactive conversations with LLama3.1.